lift lobby in flat building

 3: Building Code’s Part M Recommendations

 The building code’s Part M suggests that passenger lifts should always be used first.
 One or more passenger lifts should play a key role in transferring people vertically in bigger or larger residential complexes.
+This includes carefully considering the kind of passenger lift to utilise; for instance, some lifts may also be used for fire fighting and evacuations.
 This includes carefully considering the kind of passenger lift to utilise; for instance, some lifts may also be used for fire fighting and evacuation.

 4: Firefighting Lift Requirements